Work Injuries and Illnesses by Race or Ethnic Origin

 • Data Table

-The increased hours worked in 2021 does not fully account for the increase in occupational deaths.
-Overall, the occupational death rate increased 5.9% in 2021, from 3.4 per 100,000 full-time equivalent workers in 2020 to 3.6 in 2021.
-The increase in death rates indicates the risk of occupational death has increased even after accounting for the improvement in hours worked.
-Death rates increased for all groups with the exception of Hispanic or Latino workers who maintained the highest death rate of any group at 4.5 per 100,000 full-time equivalent workers.
-Death rates for other groups increased from 3% to 14% in 2021:
+Overall, the occupational death rate increased 2.8% in 2022, from 3.6 per 100,000 full-time equivalent workers in 2021 to 3.7 in 2022.
+The increase in death rates indicates the risk of occupational death has increased even after accounting for the increase in hours worked.
+Death rates also increased for all groups with the exception of Asian workers.
+2022 marks the sixth consecutive year Hispanic or Latino workers experienced the highest death rate of any group at 4.6 per 100,000 full-time equivalent workers.
+Death rate percent changes are provided below:

 • White workers (+3%)